 RemoteFX is a set of protocols for Microsoft's Remote Desktop Protocol (RDP) that can be used to provide virtual Windows desktops over a local area network.
 A central Windows server hosts the virtual desktops.

-USB for Remote Desktop by FabulaTech is a USB redirector to RDP sessions software application that enables remote desktop sessions to access devices attached to a computer’s local ports.
+USB for Remote Desktop by FabulaTech is a USB redirector to RDP sessions software application that enables remote desktop sessions to access devices attached to a computer’s USB ports.
 The USB device can be used as if it were directly connected to the remote session.

 Price starts from $199.95

-15-days trial.
+The 15-day trial.
 You can open one user session and redirect two USB devices during the trial period.